 - Listen carefully when others are clarifying their thoughts.
 Don't interrupt others in-between.

 - Do not speak too fast.
 Slow down while speaking.

 - Speak clearly.
 Your pronunciation should be loud and clear.

 - Make eye contact with whom you are speaking.
 This increases the chances of mutual agreement.

 - Read, read and read.
 For better communication and effective words in your speech, your vocabulary should be very strong.
 Reading more and more will increase your vocabulary.

-Besides these 5 golden rules for effective communication here is PPT presentation on improving your communication skill.
+Besides these 5 golden rules for effective communication here is a PPT presentation on improving your communication skill.